heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

         whether devices are globally reachable or not would depend on any firewall or filtering configuration, and not, as is commonly the case with IPv4, the presence or use of NAT.
 In this respect, IPv6 networks may or may not have filters applied at their borders to control such traffic, i.e., at the homenet CE router.
 [RFC4864] and [RFC6092] discuss such filtering and the merits of 'default allow' against 'default deny' policies for external traffic initiated into a homenet.
 This topic is discussed further in Section 3.6.1.

 ### Broadcast packets are gone!
 But not really.
 It's just more formalized and with a new name--Multicast.
-Multicast packets are "broadcast" packets.
+Multicast packets are "broadcast" packets, in that they are broadcasted to everyone in on the link (segment).
 Multicast is a broadcast intended for "any nodes listening to traffic sent to a specific multicast group address".
 Multicast is used all over the place, such as for Neighbor Discovery, Router Advertisements, etc.

+The concept of a subnet's "network address" and "broadcast address" being unusable for nodes (e.g. 192.168.1.0/24 and 192.168.1.255/24) is gone too:
+> In IPv6, all zeros and all ones are legal values for any field, unless specifically excluded.
+Specifically, prefixes may contain, or end with, zero-valued fields.
+(RFC4291)

 ### Configuration methods for IPv6 network interfaces
 DHCP and static are no longer the only 2 options, and manually configuring network interaces can be rare.